Just imagine, income flowing in 24 hours a day.

 In my experience, the overly naive usually do not attain a great level of success.
 The same goes for the overly sceptical.

-In the long run, the objective reasoner wins the game.
+As a result, the objective reasoner wins the game.

 Fact and Fiction